<img src="https://secure.leadforensics.com/794635.png" style="display:none;">

 CheckmarkMonitor Trends and Progress

-Ability to find trends in the code base and take fast action based on the prioritization.
+Ability to find trends in the code base and take fast action based on prioritization.

 CheckmarkUse CodeScene in Daily Development and Refactoring

-Users can work in a more focused way in both development and refactoring, prioritizing the efforts of the development team is much easier.
-Developers get instant feedback in pull requests and can work directly with the weaknesses in the specific parts of the code, saving time and increasing efficiency.
+Users can work in a more focused way in both development and refactoring.
+Prioritizing the efforts of the development team is much easier, developers get instant feedback in pull requests, and they can work directly with weaknesses in specific parts of the code—saving time and increasing efficiency.

-Using CodeScene to decrease excess rework developing code means that a lot of development costs are being saved.
+Using CodeScene to decrease excess rework in code development means that a lot of development costs are saved.

 About Peter Caron

-Peter is a senior and executive level operations and development leader with more than 20 years of expertise in development, operations and leading digital transformations.
-With experience in many domains and businesses, among other HelloFresh, Peter leads digital transformation efforts as part of operations, CI/CD, quality assurance, release automation, and DevOps/SRE groups.
+Peter Caron is a senior and executive-level operations and development leader with more than 20 years of expertise in development, operations, and leading digital transformations.
+With experience across many domains and businesses — among others, HelloFresh — Peter leads digital transformation efforts as part of operations, CI/CD, quality assurance, release automation, and DevOps/SRE groups.

 CodeScene Team